konradsopala/devrel-notebook/Developer-Experience/README.md

 * Open source is the default when choosing software
 * Many organizations are getting involved in open source with the express purpose of attracting developers
 * No contribution is too big or too small
+* Younger developers contribute more to open source - to learn and have fun

 ### Notes